hopsoft/hero/index.md

 ## Why Hero? {#why-hero?}

-* App structure matches the mental map of your business
+* It matches the mental map of your business requirements
-* Testable coponents
+* It produces testable coponents
-* Faster ramp up time for new team members
+* It easily handles changing requirements
-* Easily handles changing requirements
+* It reduces the ramp up time for new team members

 ## Process Modeling {#process-modeling}